Meriam-aziz/Malicious-URL-Detection-using-Machine-Learning/README.md

 ## ⭐ Future Improvements

-- Deploy the model as a web application.
+- Deploy the model as a web application using Streamlit or Flask.
 - Add real-time URL prediction.
-- Improve feature extraction techniques.
+- Integrate additional URL-based security features.
-- Experiment with Deep Learning models.
+- Explore Deep Learning approaches for malicious URL detection.